krystinli/Legoland/modelling/01_Regression_vs_Classification.md

 ## Logistic vs. Linear Regression 📈
 [[KDD]](https://www.kdnuggets.com/2022/03/linear-logistic-regression-succinct-explanation.html#:~:text=Linear%20Regression%20and%20Logistic%20Regression,used%20to%20solve%20Classification%20problems.)
-To recap, Supervised Learning is when the algorithm learns on a **labeled dataset** and analyses the training data.
+Supervised Learning is when the algorithm learns on a **labeled dataset** and analyses the training data.
 - These labeled data sets **have inputs and expected outputs**:

 The relation between Linear vs Logistic Regression is the fact that they both use labeled datasets to make predictions.
 However: